patzy/glaw/README.md

  - commment the GLOP part in `glaw-examples.lisp` (from `;; Using GLOP` to `;; Using SDL`)
  - uncomment the SDL part (from `;; Using SDL` to the end of the file)

+Note that I don't test often with lb-sdl and it may not work/compile properly.

 To load the examples do:

      (asdf:operate 'asdf:load-op :glaw-examples)